-If the PRC government determines that the contractual arrangements constituting part of the VIE structure do not comply with PRC regulations, or if these regulations change or are interpreted differently in the future, our shares may decline in value or become worthless if we are unable to assert our contractual control rights over the assets of our PRC subsidiaries that conduct all or substantially all of our operations.
+If the PRC government determines that the contractual arrangements constituting part of the VIE structure do not comply with PRC regulations, or if these regulations change or are interpreted differently in the future, our shares may decline in value or become worthless if we are unable to assert our contractual control rights over the assets of our PRC subsidiary that conduct all or substantially all of our operations.

 Foreign ownership in entities that provide value-added telecommunication services is subject to restrictions under current PRC laws and regulations.
 Skillful Craftsman Education Technology Limited is a Cayman Islands holding company and our PRC subsidiary, Craftsman Wuxi, is considered a foreign-invested enterprise.
 To comply with PRC laws and regulations, the VIE, Wuxi Wangdao, operates our website and holds the ICP license for doing so.
-As a result of the contractual arrangements, we are the primary beneficiary of the VIE for accounting purposes and treat it as our PRC consolidated entity under U.S. GAAP.
-We consolidate the financial results of the VIE and its subsidiary in our consolidated financial statements in accordance with U.S. GAAP.
-Neither we nor our investors own any equity ownership in, direct foreign investment in, or control through such ownership/investment of the VIE, and we do not have business operations as the holding company.
+As a result of the contractual arrangements, Skillful Craftsman is the primary beneficiary of the VIE for accounting purposes and is able to consolidate the financial results of the VIE and its subsidiary in the consolidated financial statements in accordance with U.S. GAAP.
+Neither we nor our investors own any equity ownership in, direct foreign investment in, or control through such ownership/investment of the VIE, and Skillful Craftsman does not have business operations as the holding company.
 These contractual arrangements have not been tested in a court of law in the PRC.
 For a detailed description of these contractual arrangements, see "Item 4.
 Information on the Company-C. Organizational Structure" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2021, which is incorporated by reference.